Home

 You are passing when you become the "spoon" in the bed!

-Entering in to a serious relationship with a man drives many passable transsexual women in to going stealthy.
+Entering a serious relationship with a man drives many passable transsexual women in to going stealthy.

 A relationship with a man tends to pull the transwoman away from any open acknowledgement of her transsexuality and male past, if only because social stigma attaches to an alleged heterosexual man once it becomes known that his girlfriend or wife was once a male.
 Many passable transsexual women thus hide their past from partners and even their husband, feeling (unfortunately often correctly) that the relationship may not survive this becoming known.
 One study (Sörensen, 1981a) found that 10 out of 17 transwomen claimed to have been able to keep their SRS a secret from male partners, while another indicated a perhaps more plausible ratio of 13 out of 42.